 Spotlight on Penile Cancer

-Penile cancer falls within the rare cancer category with a reported incidence of 1 per 100,000 of the population.
-It’s an embarrassing cancer to talk about but one that 155 men suffer from every year.
-It can be a death sentence – the five-year survival rate is about 75.4%.
+Penile cancer falls within the rare cancer category with a reported incidence of 1.2 per 100,000 of the population.
+It’s an embarrassing cancer to talk about but one that 183 people will be diagnosed with in 2022.
+It can be a death sentence – the five-year survival rate is about 74.5%.

 Treatments range from minor surgery, chemotherapy, radiation, circumcision and amputation (penectomy).
 All stages of this terrifying disease require many specialists – a patient may need oncologists, nurses, urologists, psychologists, sex therapists and plastic surgeons.
 And in addition to the obvious physical damage, there are a great many potential negative psychological effects – depression, sexual malfunction, loss of quality of life and difficulty with social interactions, self-image and mental well-being.

 A major problem in Australia is the complete lack of any research into the interaction needed between the various services, the patients and their partners and families, to ensure the best possible physical and mental outcomes.

-The penis is part of the male reproductive and urinary systems.
+The penis is part of the reproductive and urinary system.
 Penile cancer is a disease where (cancer) cells form in the tissues of the penis.
 Most penile cancers are squamous cell carcinomas (cancer that begins in flat cells lining the penis).

 Penile cancer is rare.
-In 2021 there will be an estimated 155 cases of penile cancer diagnosed and an estimated 28 deaths from this disease.
-In 2013–2017, on average, 75.4% of males diagnosed with penile cancer survived 5 years after diagnosis.
-And the estimated age-standardised incidence rate of penile cancer is 1.1 cases per 100,000 males.
+In 2022 there will be an estimated 183 cases of penile cancer diagnosed and an estimated 29 deaths from this disease.
+In 2014–2018, on average, 74.5% of people diagnosed with penile cancer survived 5 years after diagnosis.
+And the estimated age-standardised incidence rate of penile cancer is 1.2 cases per 100,000 people.